rust-lang/rustc-dev-guide/src/compiler-src.md

 compilation process (e.g. [parsing and the Abstract Syntax Tree (`AST`)][parser]) depend on only these.

-After the `AST` is constructed and other early analysis is done, the compiler's [query system][query] gets set up.
+After the [`AST`][parser] is constructed and other early analysis is done, the compiler's [query system][query] gets set up.
 The query system is set up in a clever way using function pointers.
 This allows us to break dependencies between crates, allowing more parallel compilation.
 The query system is defined in [`rustc_middle`], so nearly all subsequent parts of the compiler depend on this crate.
 It is a really large crate, leading to long compile times.
 Some efforts have been made to move stuff out of it with varying success.
 Another side-effect is that sometimes related functionality gets scattered across different crates.
 For example, linting functionality is found across earlier parts of the crate, [`rustc_lint`], [`rustc_middle`], and other places.